brandonhe1/nfl-model/README.md

-# NFL Game Winner Prediction - Brandon He
+# NFL Game Winner Prediction
 This notebook implements a machine learning pipeline to **predict the winners of NFL games** from Week 5 on of the 2025 NFL season, using team statistics and advanced metrics.

 A **Random Forest Classifier** was used, trained on past games to generate predictions for upcoming games.
 The model leverages features such as: